Office of Research

 UH Hilo strongly encourages faculty to apply for extramural funding of scholarly and/or creative activities as well as training grants to enhance instructional capabilities.
 There are diverse international, federal, state, county and private agencies that provide funds for such activities.

-The Research Office and the Hilo office of the Research Corporation of the University of Hawaiʻi (RCUH; phone 933-0898) obtains information about many grant opportunities, including due dates for receipt of applications, and the office staff will be happy to provide current information to faculty and staff.
+The Research Office and the Hilo office of the Research Office and the Hilo office of the Research Administration / Project Development (RAPD; phone 932-7688) obtains information about many grant opportunities, including due dates for receipt of applications, and the office staff will be happy to provide current information to faculty and staff.
 It is suggested that faculty contact the Research Office with information about their interest areas so the office staff can alert them to grant opportunities.
 However, the best source of information on funding opportunities will be in newsletters and journals in the faculty member’s subject area or via the Internet.

-Grants are administered by the Hilo RCUH office (RAPD) and by the UH Hilo Research Office.
+Grants are administered by the Research Administration / Project Development and by the UH Hilo Research Office .
 Applicants are required, when preparing a proposal, to submit to the RCUH office and to UH Hilo administrators an “Intent to Apply for Funding” form, which briefly outlines the planned research project, to what agency it will be submitted, and estimates of what UH Hilo commitments are requested in terms of monetary costs (e.g., required cost sharing), facility use, and personnel.
 It is highly recommended that applicants contact the RAPD Office pre-award staff as early in the grant proposal preparation process as possible.

-Additionally, RCUH Form 1 must be routed with the grant proposal prior to submittal to the funding agency.
-RCUH Form 1 outlines monetary and other concerns in a more precise fashion, and is used to coordinate UH Hilo administrative review and approval.
+Additionally, RAPD Form 1 must be routed with the grant proposal prior to submittal to the funding agency.
+RAPD Form 1 outlines monetary and other concerns in a more precise fashion, and is used to coordinate UH Hilo administrative review and approval.

 No grant proposal may be submitted to an extramural funding agency without the written approval of the chancellor or his/her designee.